iluvpomeranians/Chat_Application_React_with_Firebase/README.md

 We later deployed the app to our Netlify account here: https://chat-app-react-firebase-pomeranian.netlify.app/ You can login and test using: Usr: jane@gmail.com password: 123123

-Inspire by tutorial from LamaDev youtube channel (https://www.youtube.com/watch?v=k4mjF4sPITE&ab_channel=LamaDev)
+Inspired by tutorial from LamaDev youtube channel (https://www.youtube.com/watch?v=k4mjF4sPITE&ab_channel=LamaDev)